 What else do I need to know to visit Xel-Ha?

-A regular-priced Xel-Ha ticket costs $89 for adults (age 12 and older) and $44.50 for children (age 5 to 11).
-You can book your discounted Xel-Ha tickets here.
+Regular Xel Ha prices are $89 for adults (age 12 and older) and $44.50 for children (age 5 to 11).
+You can book your Xel Ha discount tickets here.
 There are also packages including transportation available from independent tour providers.
 Multi-day passes can be purchased and may be a great value if you have time.

-The three most important things to bring are a bathing suit, dry clothes, and cash to provide as a deposit for the snorkel gear (you’ll get it back when you return the equipment).
+The three most important things to bring to Xel-Ha park are a bathing suit, dry clothes, and cash to provide as a deposit for the snorkel gear (you’ll get it back when you return the equipment).
 You might also want to bring a credit card or cash for souvenirs and the photos that are taken throughout the park.
 An underwater camera would also be useful, if you have one.

 Xcaret and Xel-Ha are both great places to spend time on a trip to the Riviera Maya.
 Xcaret offers a broad range of entertainment, cultural attractions, exhibits for nature lovers, and water activities.
 The experience at Xel-Ha is focused on swimming, snorkeling, and generally enjoying all things water-related.
 Which park is best for you depends on your specific interests.
-And if, for some reason, neither of these parks seems to fit, check out the other parks in the Experiencias Xcaret family–Xenses, Xplor, or Xenotes.
+And if, for some reason, neither of these parks seems to fit, check out our reviews of the other parks in the Experiencias Xcaret family–Xenses, Xplor, and Xenotes.

 Experiencias Xcaret, the parks’ parent company, hosted our visit.
 All opinions of the interesting, exciting, and underwater are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a small commission at no additional cost to you.

 Have you been to Xcaret or Xel-Ha?